Mark Driscoll: Accusations of plagiarism in A Call to Resurgence (2013)

 On November 21, 2013, radio host Janet Mefferd accused Driscoll of plagiarism.
 Mefferd claimed that 14 pages of Driscoll's book A Call to Resurgence quoted "extensively and without citation" from Peter Jones's 1999 book, Gospel Truth/Pagan Lies: Can You Tell the Difference? and Jones's 2010 book One or Two: Seeing a World of Difference.
 Driscoll's publisher Tyndale House stated that they performed a "thorough in-house review" and disagreed that this was a case of plagiarism.
 Neil Holdway, a plagiarism expert with the American Copy Editors Society, concluded that "Driscoll had not adequately indicated the extent to which he had borrowed Jones's work."

 More allegations of plagiarism in other Driscoll works soon surfaced, including passages from a sermon series companion text, Trial: 8 Witnesses From 1&2 Peter, which were copied verbatim from passages written by David Wheaton in the New Bible Commentary.
 InterVarsity Press, publisher of the New Bible Commentary, stated that Driscoll failed to properly provide quotation or attribution for the material.
 The relevant passages were posted online.
 The allegations soon expanded to include claims that Driscoll used ghostwriters and researchers without giving them proper attribution.
 As of December 2013, neither Peter Jones, D.A.
-Carson, nor Janet Mefferd had made any further statements pertaining the case.
+Carson, nor Janet Mefferd had made any further statements pertaining to the case.

 Syndicator Salem Radio subsequently removed both the broadcast interview with Driscoll and associated materials from Mefferd's program website and apologized for raising the matter in a broadcast interview.
 This attempt to shut down the story provoked the resignation of Mefferd's producer, Ingrid Schlueter.
 In explaining her resignation, Schlueter wrote the following regarding herself and Mefferd:

+Schlueter, who worked with family-owned VCY America until 2011, and was a freelance producer for Mefferd, previously charged Driscoll for his use of vulgarity in church.

 Driscoll apologized for "mistakes" related to the allegations in a statement released to The Christian Post on December 18, 2013.